jiafulow/jiafulow.github.io/_posts/2020-06-09-hls-glossary.md

 Also note that Vivado HLS defines the macro `__SYNTHESIS__` when synthesis is performend.
 This can be used to exclude non-synthesizable code, such as `std::cout`.

-Also note that Vivado HLS (v2019.2) uses gcc 4.6.3, which has support for C++11 via the flag `-std=c++0x`.
-By default, the C simulation is performed in debug mode.
+Also note that Vivado HLS (v2020.1) uses gcc 4.6.3, which has support for C++11 via the flag `-std=c++0x`.
+By default, the C simulation is performed in debug mode. *EDIT*: Vivado HLS has been discontinued since v2020.1.
+It has been replaced by Vitis HLS.

 Also note that for C/RTL co-simulation, the default tool is xsim and the default language used for RTL is Verilog.